BenjaminWolfe/qmk_firmware/keyboards/kyria/keymaps/corvus/README.md

 with command placed prominently at the left thumb, and control relegated to the Z and forward slash positions.

+I'm experimenting with my home row modifier order specifically in the Nav layer.
+You would expect it to be confusing to switch where the option key lives from one layer to another, moving it from the ring finger to the index.
+In fact, it's the opposite.
+Navigation is an entirely different mode of thought, and an entirely separate use of the option key.
+In navigation mode, it makes most sense to use the near finger (the index) to go to the end of the word, and to use the far finger (the ring) to go all the way to the end of the line.
+I found again and again that doing it the other way around only threw me.

 It's popular among keyboarding enthusiasts to argue that caps lock should not have a place in the home row.
 I disagree.